mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Make own SC_MonsterPositionUpdate packet and SC_MonsterHealthUpdate packet seperately
 - Player can attack enemy (Simple one button click no animatio to attack close enemies)
 - Enemy can die
+- Server has all logged in MongoCharacter in RAM
+- MongoCharacter has movemenetSpeed
+- Improve peer player movement